-- 1 (6 oz.) pouch Patagonia Provisions Wild Sockeye Salmon with Lemon Pepper OR 6 oz. pouch Patagonia Provisions Black Pepper Wild Pink Salmon (reserve juices from pouch), skin kept on if you like
+- 1 (6 oz.) pack Patagonia Provisions Wild Sockeye Salmon with Lemon Pepper OR 6 oz. pack Patagonia Provisions Black Pepper Wild Pink Salmon (reserve juices from pack), skin kept on if you like

 - 1 (8 oz.) package Neufchatel cheese (find next to the cream cheese in the grocery store)